Multiple unit: Africa

+Algeria

+Algeria possesses 17 units of the Coradia El Djazaïr, a multiple unit train produced by Alstom.
+These units are similar to the French version of Régiolis, which belongs to the Coradia family.

 South Africa

 Metrorail, which provides commuter rail service in major urban areas of South Africa, operates most services using electric multiple unit train sets of the type 5M2A.
 These trains are being gradually refurbished and subsequently designated as 10M3 (Cape Town), 10M4 (Gauteng) or 10M5 (Durban).
 Metrorail services are split into four regions; Gauteng, KwaZulu-Natal, Eastern Cape and Western Cape.

 Gautrain, a commuter rail system in Johannesburg, operates with Bombardier Electrostar electric multiple units.

 East Asia

 China

 The concept of multiple unit has entered the horizon of the Chinese since the 6th Speed-up Campaign of China Railway in 2007.
 With the upgrade of Jinghu Railway, North Jingguang Railway, Jingha Railway and Hukun Railway, and the construction of new Passenger Dedicated Lines (or Passenger Railways) completed, CRH (China Railway High-speed) trains have been put into service, mainly in North and Northeast China, and East China.
 All these CRH trains are electric multiple units.
 This was the beginning of the general service of multiple unit trains in China's national railway system.

 Far earlier than the introduction of CRH brand, multiple unit trains have been running on all major cities' metro lines in China.